 They also allege that the company misrepresented Paragard as safe and effective, despite knowing that it was defective.
 The current prescribing information for Paragard lists “device breakage” in the adverse events section but fails to specify how often it happens, although it warns that “breakage of an embedded Paragard during non-surgical removal has been reported.”

 Some of the more serious side effects related to Paragard include ectopic pregnancy, sepsis, pelvic inflammatory disease, embedment, perforation of the uterine wall or cervix, discharge of the device, and changes in menstrual cycle.
-Some patients say they suffered symptoms of copper toxicity after insertion of Paragard, but the medical community is undecided as to whether the levels of copper in the device are not high enough to cause toxicity.
+Some patients say they suffered symptoms of copper toxicity after insertion of Paragard, but the medical community is undecided as to whether the levels of copper in the device are high enough to cause toxicity.
 However, there is evidence that it could worsen Wilson’s disease, a disease that affects copper excretion.

 Women Injured by IUD Filing Lawsuits

 Paragard is one of five intrauterine devices available approved for use in the U.S., and the only non-hormonal alternative.
 Other IUDs like Mirena, Kyleena, Liletta, and Skyla contain the hormone levonorgestrel.
 Courtney Benedict, associate director of Medical Standards Implementation at Planned Parenthood Federation of America, said Paragard is considered to be the most effective form of emergency contraception because it “reduces the risk of pregnancy by 99 percent up to five days after having unprotected sex, and can remain inserted for up to 12 years.”
-Paragard is also the only IUD that has been by the U.S. Food and Drug Administration for more than three decades.
+Paragard is also the only IUD that has been approved by the U.S. Food and Drug Administration for more than three decades.
 Despite these claims, women continue across the country continue to be injured by the product.

 Our law firm is reviewing Paragard IUD arm breakage claims.
 If you believe you have been severely injured by the IUD our experienced attorneys might be able to help you.
 Please do not suffer in silence.
 Contact us online or call our office at 404-419-9500.